Arizona State Sun Devils women's ice hockey

 The Arizona State Sun Devils women's ice hockey team represents Arizona State University (ASU) in American Collegiate Hockey Association (ACHA) women's Division I competition as a member of the Western Women's Collegiate Hockey League (WWCHL).
 It plays its home games at Mullett Arena in Tempe, beginning in the 2022–23 season.

-Lindsey Ellis has been the team's coach in each of the program's four years of existence, having grown up in nearby Peoria and coming back to Arizona to start the program after a successful career at Miami University that included an ACHA National Championship in 2014.
+Lindsey Ellis has been the team's coach in each of the program's seven years of existence, having grown up in nearby Peoria and coming back to Arizona to start the program after a successful career at Miami University that included an ACHA National Championship in 2014.

 History

 2016–17

 Arizona State University announced the addition of women's club ice hockey in August 2015, with play scheduled to begin the following season in August 2016.
 The team would play its home games at Oceanside Ice Arena, the same venue as the men's team and just miles from campus.
 Arizona native Lindsey Ellis would serve as the head coach.
 Ellis played four years of club hockey at Miami University and was an alternate captain for two seasons.
 In her junior season, 2013/14, Ellis and Miami won the national title, the same year ASU's DI men's ACHA team won the title, prompting the wheels to be put in motion for a women's team at ASU.

 The team's inaugural leadership group was made up of captain KC McGinley and alternate captains Dannika Borges, Amber Galles and Taylor England.

 ASU played its first season with a thin roster and a road-heavy schedule, with the first game in ASU's history taking place on Friday, October 7 in Boulder, a 5–1 loss to the University of Colorado.
 The first goal in program history was scored by Erin Rawls 14:08 into the first period on an assist from Dannika Borges.

 Over the remainder of the regular season, the Sun Devils faced Colorado State University, Midland University, Lindenwood-Belleville, the University of Minnesota and the University of Wisconsin.
 While all of these games resulted in losses, the Midland games were close, both at scores of 3–1.
 After a 0–12 start, ASU's first wins as a program finally took place February 4, a 5–3 victory over the University of Denver that included its first ever hat trick, a three-goal effort from junior Amber Galles.

 After ending the season with a 2–1 win over Denver, ASU prepped for the WWCHL tournament, having earned a bid by being the host team.
 All three games of the postseason tournament were losses, 4–0 to Lindenwood, 5–4 to Colorado State and 5–4 to Midland.
 The team finished 2–15 and placed seventh in their eight-team conference.